ELIZA HARLAN-CROSS-TANNEHILL-DUNLAP SIMS: A

 Did U. S. Supreme Court Justice John Marshall Harlan (1833-1911) have a half-brother who was a black man raised as a slave?
 Through the years, rumors have persisted that there was a family connection between the two, though no family records support this view.

-and was treated differently than the familys other slaves.
-He received
+light-skinned and was treated differently than the familys other

 To settle the matter, attorney Robert Harlan, a descendant of Robert J. Harlan, and retired professor Louis Harlan, who descends from John Marshall Harlan, gave blood samples for DNA testing.
 Test results showed it was unlikely the men were related, but the question remains: who was the father of Robert J. Harlan?